 Throughout the event, we’ll be running:

 How does it work, you ask?
-If your ticket is drawn, you’ll draw a card between 3-8 — Your task, to win the pot, is to leave those pins STILL STANDING (cause in a city of bridges, we’re hoping they never fall down!)
-If the person misses, the pot rolls over to the next game (we’ll draw two chances each game.)
-If it rolls over all the way to the end, we’ll draw till someone wins!
+If your ticket is drawn, you’ll draw a card between 3-8 — Your task, to win the pot, is to leave that number of pins STILL STANDING (cause in a city of bridges, we’re hoping they never fall down!)
+If the person misses, the pot rolls over to the next event. (we’ll draw one chance per event.)
+If it rolls over all the way to the end of the last event, we’ll draw till someone wins!

 Have more questions?